Meghan Markle Won’t Wear Red Lipstick, Per ‘People’

 In addition, Markle has been facing drama in her personal life for months.
 Her family, namely her sister and father, have been speaking out in the media about Meghan and her new husband, Prince Harry, and most of it has not been flattering.

-It seems that Meghan Markle is now paying the price for her role as Duchess.
+It seems that Meghan Markle is now paying the price for her role as duchess.